 The keto diet reduces period problems in the long run because the best PMS foods have one thing in common: they are high in healthy fats and low in carbohydrates.

-Keto and Period FAQ
+Keto Periods and PMS FAQ

 Does Keto affect periods?

 Not keto per se, but rapid weight loss and calorie restriction may affect periods.